What do I do if my card is lost, stolen or misused?

 How do I advise you of an unauthorised or unknown transaction on my Visa credit or debit card account?

-To report an unauthorised or unknown transaction on your Visa credit card account, call Service & Sales during business hours on 13 63 73 (8am - 5pm, Monday to Friday) or if outside business hours, leave a message via option 2 and we will action on the next business day.
+To report an unauthorised or unknown transaction on your Visa credit card account, please contact our Call Centre on 13 63 73 (8am-7pm, Monday to Friday, 9am-12noon, Saturday).
+If contacting us outside of these hours, please leave a message via option 2 and we will action on the next business day.

 How do I lodge a chargeback claim?

 If you do dispute or do not recognise a card transaction, you should contact us immediately to report the unauthorised transaction and seek to lodge a chargeback claim by completing a Transaction Dispute form.
-Call Service & Sales on 13 63 73 (8am - 5pm, Monday to Friday).
+Please contact our Call Centre on 13 63 73 (8am-7pm, Monday to Friday, 9am-12noon, Saturday).
 If overseas, call +613 9268 9373.

 It is important that you notify us immediately of unauthorised transactions as delays may affect our ability to claim a chargeback on your behalf.
 We recommend you read the card's conditions of use regarding liability and chargebacks.